 Although ECT can be beneficial for many individuals with serious mental illness, it is not a cure.
 To prevent a return of the illness, most people treated with ECT need to continue with some maintenance treatment.
 This typically means psychotherapy and/or medication or, in some circumstances, ongoing ECT treatments.
 Once an individual has had an acceptable response to ECT, some may not need medicine at all but only maintenance ECT.
 Others may need less total number of medications or reduced dosages.

-Ketamine Infusions is a part of DENT Interventional Psychiatry.
-This is an anesthetic that has been used on both humans and animals for over 52 years.
 Its ability to anesthetize patients quickly and safely, with few side effects, was quickly realized by the medical community; it was approved by the Food and Drug Administration (FDA) in 1970.

 It rapidly became a necessity for doctors all over the world because it doesn’t depress patients’ breathing or circulatory systems like other anesthetics.
 It is also commonly used as a pain killer for this reason, especially for severe injuries and in crises, since slowing respiration and circulation is a significant problem with alternatives, such as opiates and barbiturate analgesics.
 It’s also very fast-acting.